paulbrodersen/netgraph/docs/source/interactivity.rst

 Interactive Graphs
 ==================

 Algorithmically finding a visually pleasing graph layout is hard.
 This is demonstrated by the plethora of different algorithms in use (if graph layout was a solved problem, there would only be one algorithm).
-To ameliorate this problem, this module contains an :code:`InteractiveGraph` class, which allows node positions to be tweaked with the mouse after an initial draw.
+To ameliorate this problem, this module contains interactive graph classes (:code:`InteractiveGraph`, :code:`InteractiveMultiGraph`, and :code:`InteractiveArcDiagram`), which allow node positions to be tweaked with the mouse after an initial draw.

   - Individual nodes and edges can be selected using the left-click.
   - Multiple nodes and or edges can be selected by holding :code:`control` while clicking, or by using the rectangle/window selector.